EnterpriseDB/docs/README.md

 1. Navigate to the cloned repo directory in your terminal

+1. if you have previously started the app, you may receive an error when the docker container installs dependencies.
+Remove your node modules folder (`rm -rf node_modules`) to fix the error.

 1. Run `npm run start`

 1. The application will take a few minutes to build, but once it's finished it can be accessed at `http://localhost:8000/`.